KUDL: Top 40: 1979-1993

-Ron Bunce assumed control of KWOD's programming in 1997, and took the station to an edgier harder rock direction, which peaked at 4.5 (12+) in the Arbitron ratings.
+Ron Bunce assumed control of KWOD's programming in 1997, and took the station to an edgier harder rock direction, but the Arbitron ratings for the alternative format had peaked in 1995.
+Ironically, WLUM had been the station Ron Bunce had previously programmed.

-2000s, Entercom purchase, modern AC format

 Throughout the 2000s KWOD stayed below a 3 share 12+, and was not competitive with rock station KRXQ.
 Over time, there was a lot of staff turnover.
 Morning personalities Shawn & Jeff left for KZZO in 2001 and were succeeded by Boomer and the Dave.
 Comedian Kelly Pryce eventually replaced Dave after KWOD's eventual sale to Entercom and the show later featured DJ Mervin and Ian Gary.
 Andy Sims also came on board in 2001 for middays, replacing Derek Moore, who later went on to 96.9 The Eagle.

+Ownership change

 In 2003, after a protracted seven-year court battle wherein violations of the Racketeer Influenced and Corrupt Organizations Act (RICO) were alleged, Entercom acquired KWOD from Royce International Broadcasting.
 Entercom left KWOD's Modern Rock/Alternative format intact until two years later.

+Format adjustment

 In Spring 2005, the Royce-era KWOD played its final song ("Nice to Know You" by Incubus) then started a two-week-long transition to a Modern AC/Light Alternative format with an auditory progress indicator between songs.
 Artists such as John Mayer and Tracy Chapman were added as harder rock bands like Korn and Deftones were dropped.
 The station re-branded itself "KWOD 2.0", and released the entire on-air staff.
 The station later shifted back toward its original approach, but the heritage KWOD on-air staff (Boomer & The Dave, Andy Sims, Nick Monroe, and Capone) did not return.
 Under Entercom's management, KWOD's overall 12+ ratings dropped under a 3 share throughout 2005 and 2006.
 In the Winter of 2007, KWOD's 12+ ratings fell below a 2 share.

 In early 2006, KWOD picked up the syndicated Adam Carolla Show for the morning drive, and began to feature projects and shows devised by the disc jockeys, including the returning David X and Andy Sims.
 KWOD also started to feature a strong program of music including a focus on modern punk and indie music complemented by a "Never More Than 2 Minutes of Commercials" campaign.
 Sunday mornings featured a show from 7 a.m. to 10 a.m. called "Retro Revival" with David X as the host.

 In February 2009, following the cancellation of the syndicated Adam Carolla Show, the morning drive time slot transitioned into playing music.